IzakMarais/reporter/readme.md

     grafana-reporter --help
     -cmd_apiKey string
           Grafana api key.
-Required (and only used) in command line mode -cmd_apiVersion string
+Required (and only used) in command line mode.
+    -cmd_apiVersion string
           Api version: [v4, v5].
-Required (and only used) in command line mode, example: -apiVersion v5 (default "v5") -cmd_dashboard string
+Required (and only used) in command line mode, example: -apiVersion v5. (default "v5") -cmd_dashboard string
           Dashboard identifier.
-Required (and only used) in command line mode -cmd_enable
+Required (and only used) in command line mode.
+    -cmd_enable
           Enable command line mode.
-Generate report from command line without starting webserver (-cmd_enable=1) -cmd_o string
+Generate report from command line without starting webserver (-cmd_enable=1).
+    -cmd_o string
           Output file.
-Required (and only used) in command line mode (default "out.pdf") -cmd_template string
+Required (and only used) in command line mode. (default "out.pdf") -cmd_template string
           Specify a custom TeX template file.
 Only used in command line mode, but is optional even there.
     -cmd_ts string
           Time span.
-Required (and only used) in command line mode (default "from=now-3h&to=now") -ip string
+Required (and only used) in command line mode. (default "from=now-3h&to=now") -grid-layout
+          Enable grid layout (-grid-layout=1).
+Panel width and height will be calculated based off Grafana gridPos width and height.
+    -ip string
-            Grafana IP and port (default "localhost:3000")
+          Grafana IP and port. (default "localhost:3000")
     -port string
-            Port to serve on (default ":8686")
+          Port to serve on. (default ":8686")
     -proto string
           Grafana Protocol.
 Change to 'https://' if Grafana is using https.
 Reporter will still serve http. (default "http://")
     -ssl-check
           Check the SSL issuer and validity.
-Set this to false if your grafana serves https using an unverified self-signed certificate. (default true)
+Set this to false if your Grafana serves https using an unverified, self-signed certificate. (default true)
     -templates string
-            Directory for custom TeX templates (default "templates/") -grid-layout
+          Directory for custom TeX templates. (default "templates/")
-            Enable grid layout.
-Panel width and height will be calculated based off Grafana gridPos width and height.

 ### Generate a dashboard report